 4800 Walnut St.

 Try to count how many different trees you can find in Hoyt Arboretum, we dare you!
 With 2300 species and over 12 miles of trails, it’s quite the challenge.
 Whether you can count that high or not, you’ll find plenty of easy hikes on the hills near the Oregon Zoo and Children’s Museum.
 There’s something for every time of year– in spring, find the 0.3 mile Magnolia Trail between Wildwood and Oak Trails for a great view of the flowering trees.
 There’s also cherry blossoms, dogwood flowers, and Japanese snow-bells.
 Don’t forget to look down for early trilliums!

-Start your visit in the parking lot (it’s a pay lot, avoid the hunt and cost by taking the Max or even biking), then head to the Visitor’s Center for a kid’s map and scavenger hunt flyer with fun activities.
+Start your visit in the parking lot (it’s a pay lot, avoid the hunt and cost by taking the Max or even biking), then head to the trails.
+The visitor’s center is closed while Shelter in Place rules are enacted.